 1. How many years have you been working as a newborn photographer and approximately how many babies have you handled up to this point?

 You will want to know if your baby’s session is an experience building session and set your expectations from there.
 It is absolutely true that all photographers start somewhere, but if you have a very specific vision for how your images should look, you will want to hire a photographer with experience.
 I have been studying newborn photography since 2016 and my own daughter was my first newborn.
 I cherish her pictures, but I DEFINITELY should have hired someone to do them!
-Over 6 years and 20 babies later and I can happily say I have photographed a lot more babies and each one have learned something from!
+Over 7 years and dozens of babies later and I can happily say I have photographed a lot more babies and each one have learned something from!

 2. Have you received any newborn specific posing training and with whom did you train?
 How will you protect my baby against positional asphyxiation, overheating, and hyperextension of their joints?